 Let’s say that you can’t pay the IRS the money you owe in taxes.
 You have multiple options to help you.
 One option is an IRS offer in compromise.
 This is a settlement you work out with the federal government, where the government will likely accept less than your full amount of tax owed.

 Another option is an installment plan.
 This type of plan will allow you to satisfy your debt via monthly payments.
 It is a viable option if you’re ineligible for an offer in compromise.

 Take Advantage of Tax Help at Delia Law

 If you think you’ll be filing your taxes late, you don’t have to navigate this process alone.
 Late tax filing help is available through Delia Law.
-We’ll advise you regarding filing for a tax filing extension.
-In addition, if you owe taxes that you can’t pay, we’ll help you to choose the best option for addressing this situation as soon as possible, whether that is an installment plan or an offer in compromise, for example.
+We’ll advise you regarding filing for a federal tax filing extension.
+In addition, if you owe taxes that you can’t pay, we’ll help you to choose the best option for addressing this situation as soon as possible, whether that is an IRS installment plan or an IRS offer in compromise, for example.